 What Does a Police Officer Do?

-Police officers maintain order and uphold the law.
-They prevent and investigate crimes, enforce traffic laws, respond to emergencies and catch criminals.
-Patrol officers keep an area safe.
-They patrol their area in a car, on foot or on a horse.
-Officers work for a city, county, state or federal government.
-The size of the jurisdiction often determines the duties of the daily job.
-For example, an officer working for a smaller municipality may have a broader variety of duties compared to an officer working on a larger police force.
+Officers work for city, county, state or federal governments, and their titles often change with the jurisdiction.
+The size of the region often determines the officer’s daily duties.
+For example, an officer working for a smaller municipality is more likely to have a broader variety of duties compared to an officer working on a larger police force.

 - Respond to calls from the public through a dispatcher, including emergency and non-emergency situations

 - Write detailed reports

 - Focus on safety at all times